Arab–Khazar wars: Escalation of the conflict

 Finally, the Arab army reached Balanjar.
-The city had had strong fortifications during the first Muslim attacks in the mid-seventh century, but apparently, they had been neglected; the Khazars defended their capital by surrounding the citadel with a wagon fort of 300 wagons tied together with ropes, a common tactic among nomads.
+The city had strong fortifications during the first Muslim attacks in the mid-seventh century, but apparently they were later neglected; the Khazars defended their capital by surrounding the citadel with a wagon fort of 300 wagons tied together with ropes, a common tactic among nomads.
 The Arabs broke through, storming the city on 21 August 722.
 Most of Balanjar's inhabitants were killed or enslaved, but a few (including its governor) fled north.
 The booty seized by the Arabs was so large that each of the 30,000 horsemen—clearly an exaggeration by later historians—in the Arab army reportedly received 300 gold dinars.
 Al-Jarrah is said to have ransomed the wife and children of Balanjar's governor, and the governor began informing him about Khazar movements.
-Muslim sources also say that the governor accepted an offer to recover all his belongings (and Balanjar) if he submitted to Muslim rule, but this is probably false.
+Muslim sources also say the governor accepted an offer to recover all his belongings (and Balanjar) if he submitted to Muslim rule, but this is probably false.
 At that time, so many Khazar prisoners were taken that al-Jarrah ordered some of them drowned in the Balanjar River.

 Al-Jarrah's army also reduced the neighbouring fortresses and continued their march north.
-The strongly garrisoned fortress city of Wabandar, with 40,000 households reported by the 13th-century historian Ibn al-Athir, capitulated in exchange for tribute.
-Al-Jarrah intended to advance to Samandar, the next major Khazar settlement, but cut his campaign short when he learned that the Khazars were gathering large forces there.
+The strongly garrisoned fortress city of Wabandar, with 40,000 households reported by 13th-century historian Ibn al-Athir, capitulated in exchange for tribute.
+Al-Jarrah intended to advance to Samandar, the next major Khazar settlement, but cut his campaign short when he learned the Khazars were gathering large forces there.
 The Arabs had not yet defeated the main Khazar army, which (like all nomad forces) did not depend on cities for supplies.
 The presence of this force near Samandar and reports of rebellions among the mountain tribes in their rear forced the Arabs to retreat to Warthan, south of the Caucasus.
 On his return, al-Jarrah reported on his campaign to the caliph and requested additional troops to defeat the Khazars.
 This is an indication of the severity of the fighting and, according to Blankinship, that the campaign was not necessarily the resounding success portrayed in Muslim sources.
 As Noonan comments, "though the [caliph] sent his best wishes, no further forces were dispatched" to the Caucasus front.